The Birds II: Land's End: Reception

 The television film received negative reviews.
-Ken Tucker of Entertainment Weekly slated the production, especially criticizing the writing and acting: "The actors in Birds II have little to do except widen their eyes in terror, and even that seems a daunting stretch" for Brad Johnson.
+Ken Tucker of Entertainment Weekly panned the film, especially criticizing the writing and acting: "The actors in Birds II have little to do except widen their eyes in terror, and even that seems a daunting stretch" for Brad Johnson.
 He also commented on the fact that it was an Alan Smithee film, the pseudonym used when a director wants to disown the final film.